 But when congestion or crowding does set in , the personal enjoyment value for the individuals using the public good is reduced, and often destroyed, individually and in aggregate.
 Not only from trying to use the resource yourself in an over crowded road, park, concert, etc but from opportunities lost as one changes activities, or lifestyles – avoiding drunken louts at a crowded concert, delaying driving home because of rush hour road congestion, moving up a couple of floors in a high rise to try to recapture a view erased by a new adjacent high rise, moving out of congested and sometimes ugly urban centres in the process known as urban sprawl.

-To me that’s not good enough when ” the others ” are young children, moms and dads, grannies and grandpas, seniors and 30-somehtings wanting a picnic, a swim , a quiet float on a kayak or paddle board, a junior sailing …a tranquil afternoon or evening down by a magical lagoon.
-Thousands of residents, thousands of visitors experiences ruined or ruled out at many times, by 50 powerboats.
+To me that’s not good enough when ” the others ” are young children, moms and dads, grannies and grandpas, seniors and 30-somehtings, those elderly or young vulnerable in their mobility and agility, and of course the many physically disabled of all ages, wanting a picnic, a swim , a quiet float on a kayak or paddle board, a junior sailing …a tranquil afternoon or evening down by a magical lagoon.
+Thousands of residents, thousands of visitors experiences ruined or ruled out at many times, by 50 powerboat owners appropriating public reserve spaces .
 It’s time for the “activity zone” philosophy of reserve management that applies to Rabbit Island to be extended to Grossi point.

 One final point.
-There is a proposal to create a concrete powerboat launch ramp on the waterfront park foreshore.
-Some even say that is needed to “solve” the problems at Grossi point.
+There is a proposal to create a concrete powerboat launch ramp on the Waterfront Park foreshore.
+In spite of TDC formal resolution to the contrary some trailered powerboat advocates in the Mapua Boat Club continue to argue that is needed to “solve” the problems at Grossi point.
 The evidence from this clip is that high tide , peak period , powerboat ramp use would add significantly more unsightly congestion of motorised vehicles (boats, cars and trailers) in what is and would otherwise be one of the most beautiful foreshore parks in New Zealand , alongside the best, small scale seaside village restaurant/cafe complex anywhere in the South Island, in one of the friendliest , small, residential seaside villages in the world.